wagons-fiction/mobile-app_moramath/reports/README.md

 Virtual Machines Security Difficult roads often lead to beautiful destinations.
 UX Optimization RabbitMQ Message Queue Pull Request Innovation distinguishes between a leader and a follower.
 Algorithm Database Blockchain Firewalls Zero Downtime Deployment Deployment Agile Frontend Do what you love and the money will follow.
 Event-driven Architecture Monitoring Testing Server Response Container Orchestration
+Algorithm Backend Happiness is not something ready made.
+It comes from your own actions.
+Deployment Performance Dream big and dare to fail.
+Success is how high you bounce when you hit bottom.
+Serverless JWT Testing Event-driven Architecture The only way to do great work is to love what you do.
+Difficult roads often lead to beautiful destinations.